Sean Foley (golf instructor)

-Sean Foley (born 1974 in Burlington, Ontario) is a Canadian golf instructor, who has coached Sean O'Hair, Hunter Mahan, Stephen Ames, and Parker McLachlin, as well as other PGA Tour professionals.
-He has coached Justin Rose since the end of 2009.
-Foley also coaches Canadian PGA Tour player Chris Baryla.
-Foley began a partnership with Tiger Woods during the summer of 2010.
-Foley also became Noh Seung-yul's instructor in 2012, and Lee Westwood began working with Foley in the summer of 2013.
+Sean Foley (born 1974 in Burlington, Ontario) is a Canadian born golf instructor, who resides in Orlando, Florida and has coached Tiger Woods, Lydia Ko, Sean O'Hair, Hunter Mahan, Stephen Ames, An Byeong-hun, Cameron Champ, Michael Kim, Erik van Rooyen, Sam Horsfield, Justin Rose and Lee Westwood, as well as other PGA Tour, LPGA Tour and LIV Golf professionals.
+Foley also coached many players on PGA Tour Canada, including players such as Chris Baryla.
+Foley began working with Tiger Woods during the summer of 2010.

-Foley has been the head coach for the Canadian Junior Golf Association since 2003, and teaches at Core Golf Junior Academy at Orange County National, Winter Garden, Florida.
+Foley was the head coach for the Canadian Junior Golf Association, taught at Core Golf Junior Academy at Orange County National, Winter Garden, Florida, and now operates Sean Foley Performance, a golf school for players of all abilities with locations in Orlando, Florida as well as St Simons Island, Georgia.

 Foley graduated with an Arts degree from Tennessee State University, where he played on the varsity golf team.
 Foley did not aim for a professional golf playing career, but had set a goal in his mid-teens of becoming an instructor to top players, after watching David Leadbetter work with Nick Faldo on the range at the RBC Canadian Open at Glen Abbey Golf Course in the early 1990s.

 Foley left the Clublink Academy at Glen Abbey in Oakville, Ontario, and moved to Orlando, Florida in August 2006.

-Foley and O'Hair split in May 2011, with Foley citing O'Hair's need for a fresh start and a desire to change the direction of his instruction.

 Foley is represented by agent Chris Armstrong of the Wasserman Media Group.

 Foley is a member of the faculty of Revolution Golf, a company that markets golf instruction videos and related content.